filvi/docs/guides/plugins/plugins/content/cms/add-cms-element.md

 ## Storefront implementation

-Just like the CMS blocks, each element's storefront representation is always expected in the directory `platform/src/Storefront/Resources/views/storefront/element`.
+Just like the CMS blocks, each element's storefront representation is always expected in the directory `<plugin root>/src/Storefront/Resources/views/storefront/element`.
 In there, a twig template named after your custom element is expected, in this case a file named `cms-element-dailymotion.html.twig`.

 So go ahead and re-create that structure in your plugin: `<plugin root>/src/Resources/views/storefront/element/`